mb720/sparse/readme.md

 parse(yourFile, after("start"), until("end"))
 ```

-The first block returned by that call is a bit different compared to `to` and `from`:
+The first block returned by that call is a bit different compared to the one we made using `to` and `from`:

     first line in first block
     second line in first block